P2PHackClub/website/sprig.md

 **Extensions:**
 Welcome to the extensions section!
 At the end of 15 minutes, you should have a working Sprig game (possibly through Level 6 of the instructions)!
 Now, it's time to make this game your own!

-* Try adding two players
+- Try adding two players
-* Leave a trail as you move
+- Leave a trail as you move
-* Have different blocks and goal types
+- Have different blocks and goal types
-* Come up with your own mechanic!
+- Come up with your own mechanic!

 The more unique the better! **You must have a unique game to be able to recieve a physical sprig from Hack Club.**

-### 2. Save Sprig Game (2 minutes),
+### 2. Save Sprig Game (2 minutes)

 Name your game